 Luncheon Meat Fried Rice

-Growing up, I loved luncheon meat.
-When I was in school, my mum will sometimes pan fry canned luncheon meat slices until they are crisp, and they will be wedged between bread slices for breakfast.
-I even ate some slices of cooked luncheon meat straight from the can.
-These are some of my simple childhood indulgences, and it brings back fond food memories for me.
-It’s since been years since I had luncheon meat and one day, I had some leftover luncheon meat from making gong zai mian (Hong Kong instant noodles) a few days ago, so I thought of making this fried rice which is really delicious and fast to whip up.
-The fried rice is deliberately not very salty because the diced luncheon meat is salty on its own which complements the milder taste of the fried rice very well.
+Growing up, I love luncheon meat (or known as ‘Spam’ in other parts of the world).
+My mum often pan fry canned luncheon meat slices until they are crisp, and they will be wedged between bread slices for breakfast (so old school!).
+I even ate some slices of cooked luncheon meat straight from the can (something I will not dare to attempt now).
+These are some of my simple childhood indulgences, bringing back fond food memories for me.
+It’s since been years since I had luncheon meat and after having some leftovers from making gong zai mian (Hong Kong instant noodles), I thought of making this fast and delicious luncheon meat fried rice, another of my favourite mum’s recipes.

 Receive new recipes directly in your email box: